 The Stretch Bed

 Recycled plastic, galvanised steel, heavy-duty canvas.
 26kg, flat-packs, no tools.
-Every bed supports remote Indigenous communities across Australia.
+Every bed supports remote First Nations communities across Australia.

 The Stretch Bed